jhaywoo6/Vulcan_Fry/readme.txt

 Install and turn extension on.
 Reload website and hit setting
 Adjust Landscape Height to 50% or as needed.
-Navigate to project github and download VulcanFryTestApparatus Ver.
-1.0.2.py and max31855.py Move these files to the home directory
+Navigate to project github and download VulcanFryTestApparatus_Ver_1_0_2.py Move these files to the home directory
 Terminal > sudo nano /etc/systemd/system/TestApp.service
 Copy the following: